ga4gh/refget/docs/seqcol.md

 Seqcol also handles sequence attributes, such as their names, lengths, or topologies.
 Like Refget sequences, seqcol digests are defined by a hash algorithm, rather than an accession authority.
 2. **An API describing lookup and comparison of sequence collections.**
-Seqcol specifies an http API to retrieve a sequence collection given its digest.
+Seqcol specifies an HTTP API to retrieve a sequence collection given its digest.
 This can be used to reproduce the exact sequence collection instead of guessing based on a human-readable identifier.
 Seqcol also provides a standardized method of comparing the contents of two sequence collections.
 3. **Recommended ancillary attributes.**